A Practical Guide to Maslow’s Basic Human Needs for Understanding Motivation

 • Will others like/approve of me?

-• How do I compare or size up to other people?
+• How do I compare myself to others?

 In contrast, human beings with positive mental health—what Maslow called self-actualizing individuals—are guided by different internal questions: